Konstantin Nenadović

-Konstantin N. Nenadović also Kosta Nenadović (Serbian: Константин "Koста" Ненадовић; Brankovina, Principality of Serbia, 28 January 1822 - Vienna, Austria-Hungary, 18 April 1900) was a Serbian officer and historian.
-In 1884, he published the life and works of the great Đorđe Petrović Karađorđe and the life of his dukes and heroes, in which he gave a list and biography of dukes, elders and princes in the nahijas during the First Serbian Uprising.
+Konstantin N. Nenadović (Константин Н. Ненадовић, 1822–1900) also Kosta Nenadović (Koста) was a Serbian officer and historian.
+In 1883–84, he published a two-volume biography on Karađorđe, in which he gave a list and biography of notables of the First Serbian Uprising (1804–13).

-Education
+Life

-Konstantin N. Nenadović or Kosta Nenadović was born on 16 January (Julian Calendar) or 28 January 1822 (Gregorian Calendar) in Brankovina to father Nikola Nenadović and mother Stanojka.
+Konstantin N. Nenadović was born on 16 January (Julian calendar) or 28 January 1822 (Gregorian Calendar) in Brankovina to father Nikola Nenadović and mother Stanojka.
 His father Nikola was the eldest son of Prince Aleksa Nenadović.
 Konstantin's uncles were Proto Matija Nenadović and Duke Sima Nenadović.
 From the age of seven, he studied privately in Brankovina, and then he studied at the school, which was built together in Brankovina by his father and uncle Matija Nenadović.
 In 1833 he went to live with his father's uncle Jakov Nenadović in Valjevo, where he continued his education.
 He enjoyed great love and attention from Jakov Nenadović and was educated there until August 1835 when he returned to Brankovina at the request of uncle Matija.
 After a one-and-a-half-year break, in 1837 he was back in Valjevo, where he attended high school, graduating in 1840.
 In 1840, he was sent by Jevrem Nenadović to his daughter Anka Topalović to attend college in Kragujevac where he graduated in the fall of 1842.

-Military service

 He joined the Serbian army and artillery in October 1842.
 He was promoted in 1844 to lieutenant of the gunner's battery.
 When the foundry in Belgrade was founded in 1849, Kosta Nenadović was appointed its deputy manager.
 They made 17 moulds and cannons, but none was good, and Kosta accused the manager of Neprek of that, who, according to the commission, sabotaged the whole business.
 After the dismissal of Neprek, a new foundry was established in Kragujevac, and the main expert was a Frenchman by the name Lubr.
 In September 1850 when the Military Academy in Belgrade was founded under the administration of František Zach, Konstantin was immediately appointed deputy director and teacher of the new military academy.
 He taught at the Military Academy for the next six years.
 He taught the cadets practical and theoretical artillery knowledge.
 In February 1856, he was given the task of establishing a laboratory in Kragujevac, in which combat ammunition for rifles and cannons was to be produced and manufactured.
 He was promoted to artillery captain in 1856.
 By the end of 1858, he was chief of the artillery administration of the Belgrade battery.